 The Little Train of Montmartre runs every day from 10 am to 6 pm, with departures every 30 minutes.
 The Train is closed on Tuesdays.
 Sometimes, it runs till 10 pm in selected months of July and August.
 During winter, on weekdays, it departs every one hour and during weekends, it departs every 30 minutes.

-Petit Train De Montmarte Tickets are available online on their official website or through third party websites, and can be purchased in advance.
-When booking tickets online, you can reserve your seat on the train and also you get pretty good discounts if you book through a third party website.
+Petit Train De Montmarte Tickets are available online through our website, and can be purchased in advance.
+When booking tickets online, you can reserve your seat on the train and also you get pretty good discounts if you book through our website.

 The Petit Train de Montmartre is a famous funicular railway in Paris, France.
 It is one of the oldest funiculars in the world.
 The Petit Train de Montmartre is famous for its picturesque views of the city.
 It is also a popular spot for visitors to take photos, as the railway cars are often decorated with flowers.